Ministry of Equality (Spain): History

 The department was created in 2008 at the second term of José Luis Rodríguez Zapatero's second term in order to promote equality policies set forth in the 2007 Equality Act and in the 2004 Comprehensive Act on Violence against Women, as well as promoting the programs of the Institute of Women and the Institute of Youth.
 The Ministry assumed the powers on equality that belonged at that time to the Ministry of Labour and Social Affairs, which was renamed Ministry of Labour and Immigration.

 The Prime Minister chose Bibiana Aído to head this new department.
 She became the first person to hold this position in Spain and the youngest person to hold a ministerial office in democracy.

 On 21 October 2010, a cabinet reshuffle merged the Ministry of Equality in the Ministry of Health (which was headed by Leire Pajín) and in exchange the Secretariat of State for Equality was created.
 Aído accepted the offer of the prime minister to continue at the forefront of the equality policies as Secretary of State.

-The department was reestablished on 13 January 2020.
+The department was re-established on 13 January 2020, although without the responsibilities over youth affairs, that this time were assigned to the Ministry of Social Affairs.